nkh/ftl/config/ftl/man/ftl.md

-*ftl* strives to follow the spirit of Unix by reusing what's available and is designed to integrate other Unix applications and tools. *ftl* can be used as a directory picker (see cdf in the source) and as a file picker in _vim_
+*ftl* strives to follow the spirit of Unix by reusing what's available and is designed to integrate other Unix applications and tools. *ftl* can be used to change directory, to pick files/directories in scripts or as a _vim_ file picker (see # EXAMPLES)

 *ftl* is written in Bash, the language that packs a real punch ... and sometimes punches you; it will not work in other shells but it may be a cool exercise to